-It is the policy of Auburn University at Montgomery to provide reasonable accommodation for environmental and program accessibility for persons with a disability as defined in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
-Specifically, the Center for Special Services coordinates support services for students with disabilities.
+It is the policy of Auburn University Montgomery to provide reasonable accommodation for environmental and program accessibility for persons with a disability as defined in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+Specifically, the Center for Special Services coordinates support services for students with disabilities and is an accommodation resource for faculty.
 Specialized services provide students with disabilities complete access to all academic and campus programs.
 Eligibility for services requires documentation of the disability.

-Anyone who desires information about accessibility or services should contact the Center for Special Services, ninth floor of the Library Tower, or call 244-3468 (voice or TDD).
+Anyone who desires information about accessibility or services should contact the Center for Special Services, seventh floor of the Library Tower, or call 244-3468 (voice or TDD).

-Complaints regarding accessibility should be addressed to the Section 504 compliance officer at 244-3632.
+Complaints regarding accessibility should be addressed to the Section 504 compliance officer at 244-3379.
 TDD users may call 244-3468.